 The estimated cost should be around $155.

 Q: Nissan key cutting – Who can cut and program a new key for my car?
 Can I get it done at any hardware store or should I go to an automotive locksmith or dealer?
 What is the procedure and how much does it cost?

-The next image is of non-transponder key on regular cutting machine:
+The next image is of a non-transponder key on a regular cutting machine: